Moment Constraints and Phase Recovery for Multireference Alignment: Phase Recovery

 \section{Phase Recovery}

+{A key property of any good statistical estimator such as EM, phase synchronization or MCA (ours), is consistency, meaning that the estimates $x_N$ of the true signal $x$ converge to $x$ in the limit $N\to \infty$ of infinite data.
+In our case, \cref{cor: convergence of minimizers} implies that MCA is consistent if $x$ is the unique global minimizer (up to shift) of $\losslim{\bullet}{x}$.
+Proving this is a hard problem in the general case.
+Even showing that $x$ is a local minimum requires good estimates of the second-order derivatives of $\mathcal{L}$ around $x$.
+The purpose of this section is to show that $x$ is a critical point of $\mathcal{L}$, and in some cases also a local minimum. }

-In this section, we further explore the properties of the expected loss function \(\losslim{z}{x}\) and its relation to the averaged aligning function \(\falignlim{z}{x}\).
-We prove that \( z \mapsto \losslim{z}{x}\) is a smooth function for \(\tau > 0\) and propose a finite set of critical points for this function.
+The section is structured as follows.
+First, we explore the properties of the expected loss function \(\losslim{z}{x}\) and its relation to the averaged aligning function \(\falignlim{z}{x}\).
+We prove that \( z \mapsto \losslim{z}{x}\) is a smooth function for \(\tau > 0\) and propose a finite set of critical points for this function -- one out of which is the true signal.
 Furthermore, we discuss the nature of these critical points, i.e., whether they are minima, saddles, or maxima, and examine the behavior of the expected loss function as \(\tau \to \infty\).
-Finally, we conclude this section by using these theoretical results to design a robust algorithm for solving the MRA problem.